 that we are able to fully connect with each other.

 To be a best friend takes time, work, energy, and attention.
-Best friends let themselves be vulnerable with each other.
-They take the time needed, exert the energy necessary to keep the relationship going; they are willing, as many people tell it, to “go to the wall” for each other.
+Best friends allow themselves be vulnerable with each other, indeed, I think the friendship flourishes as a result.
+Best friends take the time needed and exert the energy necessary to keep the relationship going.
+In the end they are willing, as many people tell it, to “go to the wall” for each other.

 There is by definition a limit to the number of best friends one person can legitimately have.
 You need to guard that you don’t have too many for whom you are “off to the wall for” on any given afternoon.